ladyfox-18/ladyfox-18/README.md

 ## Hey there 👋
-I’m Reva, a second-year engineering student!
+I’m Reva, a second-year Computer Science engineering student!

 ---